“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Inability to breathe or, for several moments, to formulate a coherent thought in the wake of the sort of reality implosion that had just taken place inside him left Sano stammering and dizzy.
 What kind of a development was this?

 All these months practicing at… at… everything… had all been real to this guy?
 All along?
 Or else since when?
-And Saitou claimed that Sano didn’t want Kenshin, which carried the obvious implication that there might be someone else Sano did want… and Saitou had an infuriating habit of being right most of the time.
-And Saitou was not only capable of love, willing to admit that he could and did love, but loved Sano?
+And Saitou claimed Sano didn’t want Kenshin, which carried the obvious implication that there might be someone else Sano did want… and Saitou had an infuriating habit of being right most of the time.
+And Saitou was not only capable of love, willing to admit he could and did love, but loved Sano?
 Enough that he would actually say it in such unmistakable, uninsulting terms?
 How had that happened?

 Everything was spinning, and Sano suddenly found himself leaning on the frame of the door he’d been trying to open just minutes before.
 The figure in front of him had become more of a concept, a puzzle he was being forced to solve, than a proper visual, and seemed to be flickering in and out, repeatedly replaced with a different concept, a different puzzle, a torment to Sano’s eyes and brain.
 Kenshin, Saitou, Kenshin, Saitou… what was he going to do?

 As the silent mental wrestling match progressed, Saitou watched in raging anxiousness, unmoving and equally silent.
-He didn’t miss a single expression that crossed the young man’s face as Sano furiously contemplated this upheaval, but what to make of those expressions he did not know.
+He didn’t miss a single expression that crossed the young man’s face as Sano furiously contemplated this upheaval, but what to make of those expressions he didn’t know.
 He feared his own interpretation must be miserably biased, but interpretation was all that could occupy his mind at the moment.

 No, that wasn’t true.
 In addition to this, his mind was full to bursting of any number of things, many of them emotion-charged images and memories: Sano jumping in mud puddles and kicking rocks; Sano yelling until he was pink in the face; Sano lounging around Saitou’s home as if it were his own; Sano complaining in colorful language about the littlest, silliest things; Sano sitting across from Saitou at the supper table, laughing at something Saitou was telling him about work; Sano twisting and attacking during their training, somehow simultaneously stubborn and responsive; Sano straining upward as Saitou thrust deep inside him… Everything was Sano: cheerful, infuriating, funny, beautiful Sano.
-It was all Saitou could do to keep from shaking in fear at the thought that he might now lose what he’d so unconsciously come to treasure.
+It was all Saitou could do to keep from shaking in fear at the thought of losing what he’d so unconsciously come to treasure.

 The only person that could hide anything from Saitou with any success, he reflected bitterly, was Saitou himself.
 He’d certainly repressed this well, at any rate.
 Exactly when it had started — exactly how long he’d spent denying what he felt, coolly claiming that the entire arrangement with Sano was nothing more than a source of entertainment, eventually easy sex, and perhaps something like unexpected friendship — he still didn’t know.
 He probably would never have admitted it even internally if he hadn’t been forced to.